Debasement of Currency

 In ancient and medieval economies, coins were made from gold, silver, and copper, and their value was implicitly linked to their metal content.

-Rulers often debased currency by reducing the amount of precious metal in each coin; either by clipping, alloying with base metals, or issuing more coins from the same quantity of bullion.
+Rulers often debased currencies by reducing the amount of precious metal in each coin, either by clipping, alloying with base metals, or issuing more coins from the same quantity of bullion.
 This allowed governments to finance expenditures, often for wars.

-The term 'inflation' began to gain prominence when economies started shifting away from metallic standards to paper and deposit-based monetary systems.
+The term 'inflation' gained prominence when economies shifted away from metallic standards to paper and deposit-based monetary systems.
 By the 20th century, 'inflation' became the dominant term used to describe the general rise in price levels, overshadowing the older concept of debasement, which was more closely associated with physical currency.

 Debasement versus Inflation